Save at the grocery store

 6. Compare your items: A great app that will help you compare which grocery store has the best price on a particular item in your area is FLIPP,” while Checkout 51 enables you to get money back based on certain items that you purchase.

-Remember to always double check the prices being rung through on your purchases.
+Always keep an eye on the register.
 Under the Scanner Price Accuracy Code, if the scanned price is greater than the advertised price, you may receive the item for free if it’s under $10, or have a $10 credit applied to items over this amount.
 Check the Retail Council of Canada’s list of participating retailers to see who’s subscribing to the code.

 Related topics: , ,